-The Well has encountered multiple oil-bearing intervals in the western channel fan complex of the northern portion of the Corentyne block in formations of Maastrichtian and Campanian ages.
+The Wei-1 well encountered multiple oil-bearing intervals in the western channel fan complex of the northern portion of the Corentyne block in formations of Maastrichtian, Campanian and Santonian ages.
 A comprehensive logging campaign in the Maastrichtian interval indicated the presence of medium sweet crude oil of 24.9 API.
-Downhole fluid analysis confirmed light sweet crude oil in the Campanian interval LWD and cuttings indicated the presence of hydrocarbons in the upper portion of the Santonian; fluid samples have not yet been obtained.
-Core samples will be attempted in the Santonian interval when drilling resumes.
-It is not yet certain that the hydrocarbons encountered to date in the Well are yet sufficient to underpin commercial development on the Northern portion of the Corentyne block.
+Downhole fluid analysis confirmed light crude oil in the Campanian interval.
+Wireline logging data and cuttings indicated the presence of hydrocarbons in the Santonian; fluid samples were attempted and only a single water sample was recovered.
+Core samples have been recovered in the Santonian interval and are currently in the lab being analyzed.
+It is not yet certain that the hydrocarbons encountered to date in the Wei-1 well are yet sufficient to underpin commercial development on the Northern portion of the Corentyne block.

-As drilling operations continue, the Joint Venture has updated its Well total cost estimates to approximately \$175-\$185 million to successfully reach the target total depth, complete the anticipated logging runs and complete the well.
-The increase in cost includes the delays associated with the late release of the rig by a third-party, and costs associated with fishing and sidetrack operations.
-CGX is required to fund its 32% interest, after partner carry, of approximately \$11 to \$15 million and is currently assessing strategies to fulfill this obligation.
+On June 13, 2023, the Joint Venture updated its Wei-1 well total cost to approximately \$190-\$195 million to reach the total depth, complete the logging runs and finish the well as planned.
+The Company continues with the financial closing of the Wei-1 well and expects final costs to be in line with the \$190-\$195 million range.
+The additional cost includes the delays associated with the late release of the rig by a third-party, and costs associated with fishing, lost sampling tool, and the drilling of the bypass well.
+CGX is required to fund its 32% interest, after partner carry, of approximately \$16 to \$17 million and is currently assessing strategies to fulfill this obligation.